ossmith/HARE/dataDictionary.md

 | int_per_bp | float | Intersections per base pair computed across the entire element set. |
 | set_size  | int | Number of elements present in the element set.
 This number should be the same across all simulations associated with a given phenotype-associated element set. |

-## [OUT_STEM].tsv
+## [OUT_STEM].stats
-Results file which contains information about the run parameters, model fitting, and hypothesis testing (including the p-value) of the intersect results.
+sigtest results file which contains information about the run parameters, model fitting, and hypothesis testing (including the p-value) of the intersect results.

 | Column Name | Data Type | Description |
 | ----------- | --------- | ----------- |